1500R vs 800R: how aggressive should your monitor's curve be?

 How they differ

-Curvature radius is the radius of the circle the panel would form if extended, measured in millimetres.
-The human eye's comfort zone is roughly the distance at which the radius equals your viewing distance — sit too close to an 800R panel and the edges wrap past your peripheral vision; sit too far from an 800R and the centre appears to bulge.
+Curvature radius is the radius of the circle the panel would form if extended, measured in millimeters.
+The human eye's comfort zone is roughly the distance at which the radius equals your viewing distance.
+Sitting too close to an 800R panel and the edges wrap past your peripheral vision.
+Sitting too far from an 800R and the center appears to bulge.
 At a standard 60-75 cm desk distance, 800R is almost perfectly tuned; 1500R is noticeably under-curved.
-On smaller panels (27-34") the 800R curve can feel forced — the wrap is aggressive but the screen isn't wide enough to need it.
+On smaller panels (27-34") the 800R curve can feel forced.
+The wrap is aggressive but the screen isn't wide enough to need it.
 800R shines on 49" super-ultrawides (Samsung G9 family) and the 57" 8K ultrawide category, where the panel's width finally justifies the aggressive geometry.

 Verdict